 Applicants will apply using the application form and budget worksheet.
 A completed application form and budget worksheets A and B must be submitted as attachments via e-mail to meadows@pointblue.org with "SMP Grant Program Application" and the Project Title in the subject line.
-Applications will be accepted continually until all funds have been allocated (Table 1).
-Applications must be received by Point Blue at least 3 weeks prior to the next SMP Management Board Grant Program Meeting to be considered for funding at that meeting.
-SMP Management Board Grant Program Meetings in 2023 will be held on the third Wednesday in March, May, and July, and on the fourth Wednesday in November.
+Applications will be accepted continually until all funds have been allocated (Table 1), at which time subsequent funding milestones will be canceled (please monitor sierrameadows.org for updates)

+Applications must be received by Point Blue by the due dates listed in Table 1 to be considered for funding during the subsequent Board meeting.
+SMP Management Board Grant Program Meetings in 2025 will be held according to Table 1.

 Table 1.
-Milestone dates for the SMP Grant Program for 2023
+Milestone dates for the SMP Grant Program for 2025.
+Meetings after February will only occur if any funding remains.

-Date Description January 18, 2023 Anticipated PSN release February 22, 2023 Last day to submit an application that would be considered at the first SMP Management Board meeting to vote on projects March 15, 2023 First SMP Management Board meeting to vote on projects April 26, 2023 Last day to submit an application that would be considered at the May SMP Management Board meeting May 17, 2023 SMP Management Board meets to vote on projects June 28, 2023 Last day to submit an application that would be considered at the July SMP Management Board meeting July 19, 2023 SMP Management Board meets to vote on projects November 8, 2023 Last day to submit an application that would be considered at the November SMP Management Board meeting November 29, 2023 SMP Management Board meets to vote on projects
+Date Description February 5, 2025 Last day to submit an application that would be considered at the February SMP Management Board meeting to vote on projects February 26, 2025 SMP Management Board meeting to vote on projects May 14, 2025 Last day to submit an application that would be considered at the June SMP Management Board meeting June 11, 2025 SMP Management Board meets to vote on projects July 2, 2025 Last day to submit an application that would be considered at the July SMP Management Board meeting July 23, 2025 SMP Management Board meets to vote on projects October 29, 2025 Last day to submit an application that would be considered at the November SMP Management Board meeting November 19, 2025 SMP Management Board meets to vote on projects